appsinvellum/ptolemy/worknotes/notes.md

 Cutting across the citation hierarchy:

 - √ geographic type (originally, in XML on `div@n` )
+- ethnic/cultural group (originally, in XML on `div@ana` )
 - physical geographic region or feature (originally in XML on `list@ana`)
-- ethnic/cultural group (originally, in XML on `div@ana` )

-Consider adding all three of these at the same time.
-Work by generating KML for sites that do/do not have prior assignment of geographic type.
+Set up work by generating KML for sites that do/do not have prior assignment of geographic type:

+- √ ethnic/cultural group (originally, in XML on `div@ana` )
+- physical geographic region or feature (originally in XML on `list@ana`)

 ## Verification of the edition ##

-- √ check spatial consistency of provinces.
+- check spatial consistency of provinces by reviewing convex hulls

 ## Analysis ##

 - for each of 1264 lists, assemble data for all 7 Ptolemaic properties from external tables mapping URNs together.
 Continents and provinces will be mapped to text URNs *containing* the list's text URN: continents are mapped to whole books, provinces to chapters, and lists to sections within chapters.
 Other properties will be mapped directly to the same section as the list.

 - constructed ordered coasts
 - identify degree of precision for points selected by Ptolemaic property
-- compute density for points selected by Ptolemaic property.
-Create convex hull for each province, and measure # sites for area of the polygon.
+- compute density for points selected by Ptolemaic property:
+    - create convex hull for each province in bonne equal area projection, and measure # sites for area of the polygon
+    - create boundaries polygon as defined by Ptolemy using geotype.1

 ## Develop secondary data sets ##

-- composite geo objects (especially rivers)
+- composite geo objects (especially rivers).
+Pull in earlier work.

 ## Visualization ##